MicroEJ/docs/ApplicationDeveloperGuide/introduction.rst

 ``public static void main(String[])`` method.

-A MicroEJ Sandboxed Application is a MicroEJ Application that can run over a Multi-Sandbox Firmware.
+A MicroEJ Sandboxed Application is a MicroEJ Application that can run over a Multi-Sandbox Executable.
 It can be linked either statically or dynamically.
 If it is statically linked, it is then called a System Application as it is part of the initial image and cannot be removed.